Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Not recommended for its lack of features vs price.

 ### Nuova Simonelli Oscar II ($1400 US)
-*In short:* Built cheaply and inexplicably lacking an overpressure valve, this machine is *so* close to being a value king but lands firmly on the "don't buy" list from truly baffling shortcomings for the price.
+*In short:* Wildly overpriced in the US and inexplicably lacking an overpressure valve, this machine lands firmly on the "don't buy" list from truly baffling shortcomings for the price.

 **The Good:**
 - Low price for a heat exchanger